OrchestrRL: Dynamic Compute and Network Orchestration for Disaggregated RL: Disaggregated RL Workloads

-RL systems have evolved from a co-located design~\cite{sheng2025verl,hu2024openrlhf} (Figure~\ref{fig:rl_workflow}(a)) to disaggregation.
-In co-location, memory-bound generation (\gen) and compute-bound training (\train) share the same GPU bundle, and their mismatched resource demands limit utilization and scalability.
+RL systems have evolved from a co-located design to disaggregation.
+In co-location as in Figure~\ref{fig:rl_workflow}(a)~\cite{sheng2025verl,hu2024openrlhf}, memory-bound generation (\gen) and compute-bound training (\train) share the same GPU bundle, and their mismatched resource demands limit utilization and scalability.
 Naive disaggregation (Figure~\ref{fig:rl_workflow}(b)) enables specialized, independently scalable clusters, but synchronous execution creates significant pipeline bubbles.
-One-step asynchronous disaggregation (Figure~\ref{fig:rl_workflow}(c)) overlaps clusters on different batches, reducing bubbles and improving throughput, at the cost of using a one-step-stale policy for \gen.
+One-step asynchronous disaggregation (Figure~\ref{fig:rl_workflow}(c)){~\cite{sheng2025verl, noukhovitch2024asynchronous,zhong2025streamrl}} overlaps clusters on different batches, reducing bubbles and improving throughput, at the cost of using a one-step-stale policy for \gen.

 Here we present a detailed characterization of disaggregated RL workloads with {veRL}~\cite{sheng2025verl} under the prevalent one-step off-policy configuration.
-Unless otherwise noted, we evaluate a Qwen-2.5 14B policy on the {openr1-math-220k} dataset~\cite{OpenR1-Math-220k} over 72 NVIDIA H800 GPUs in a disaggregated setup: a 32-GPU \train cluster and a 40-GPU \gen cluster.
-The RL algorithm is GRPO; the \train side runs Megatron-LM~\cite{Megatron-LM} with Pipeline Parallelism (PP)=2, DP=2 and TP=8, while the \gen side runs vLLM~\cite{kwon2023vllm} with TP=8 and DP=5.
+Unless otherwise noted, we evaluate a Qwen-2.5 14B model with GRPO on the {openr1-math-220k} dataset~\cite{OpenR1-Math-220k} over 72 H800 GPUs: a 32-GPU \train cluster and a 40-GPU \gen cluster. \train uses Megatron-LM~\cite{Megatron-LM} with Pipeline Parallelism (PP)=2, DP=2 and TP=8, while the \gen side runs vLLM~\cite{kwon2023vllm} with TP=8 and DP=5.